wooramkang/Face-recogntion-with-modified-FaceNet-V.research/Additional Readme/related_work.md

+A. about FaceNet

+most of concepts come from google's papers and other papers related to it

-A. keras code referenced from Skuldur's git
+and keras codes are referenced from Skuldur's git

 but a bit changed

-and my question on research and codes added
+and my questions on research and codes are added

 B. preprocessing method added